Disble/Disble/README.md

 ### Hi there 👋

+Here Disble speaks.

+This space is only for comment things that right now I'm doing.

+For example:

+- 🌱 I’m currently learning about Vue.js and JavaScript in depth (also a little bit of Python).
+- 🔭 I’m currently working on personal project where I'm trying implements Gamification (it's a little bit harder than I thought).
+- ⚡ Fun fact: I'm actually, built a project in electron for management anime episodes only for I can't remember in what episode I stayed in each week (repository here[https://github.com/Disble/automatizar-tareas]).

 <!--
 **Disble/Disble** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.